These are the EDBB Program specific application guidelines

 For details on the GRE as well as the TOEFL tests, please check their websites directly.

-The application process includes an online candidature completed with 3 reference letters
+The application process includes an online candidature completed with 3 reference letters and academic records.

 You can also view the Frequently Asked Questions